Nyarstot/PathResolver/README.md

 | filename | get filename         |
 | pathonly | get path only        |
 | fstring  | get formatted string |

+arg *-f* have four different flags to work with but it's unnecessary to use it.
+You can ignore *-f* argument then application automatically use reverse function and copy result to clipboard.